skabe89/project/README.md

 ## Installation

-After cloning the repository:

-In your terminal type:
+After cloning the repository, in your terminal type:

 ```ruby
 $ bundle install